-(11) Acts of pastoral care and the celebration of the sacraments, as forms of human communication, are always sensual, for example when it comes to the laying on of hands, anointing, distribution of Eucharistic gifts, and gestures of blessing.
+Acts of pastoral care and the celebration of the sacraments, as forms of human communication, are always sensual, for example when it comes to the laying on of hands, anointing, distribution of Eucharistic gifts, and gestures of blessing.
 These acts are beneficial, but they also constitute a potential danger.
-Spiritual and sexual abuse frequently happens in the context of sacramental celebrations, or in other pastoral care situations, because they involve a complex relationship of power and dependence, and this is rooted in the professional role of the pastoral worker.
-Such constellations pose the risk of favouring physical, emotional, spiritual or psychological assault and manipulation.
-The fact that girls and women predominantly encounter male pastoral workers in most pastoral situations is a challenging issue against the background of these experiences.
-Especially the official ministry reserved for men in the celebration of the sacrament of reconciliation was abused despite significant threat of punishment; for this reason the confessional became a place of horror for large numbers of girls and women.
+Spiritual and sexual abuse frequently happens in the context of sacramental celebrations, or in other pastoral care situations.
+Pastoral care relationships involve a complex relationship of power and dependence, and this is rooted in the professional role of the pastoral worker.
+Pastoral care situations pose the risk of favouring physical, emotional, spiritual or psychological assault and manipulation.
+The fact that girls and women predominantly encounter male pastoral workers in specific pastoral situations is a challenging issue against the background of these experiences.
+Especially the official ministry reserved for men in the celebration of the sacrament of reconciliation was abused; the confessional became a place of horror for large numbers of girls and women.
 Stories from affected women reveal the extent to which their faith was damaged by the abuse that they suffered.
 Every further liturgical celebration can then have a re-traumatising effect.
-The victims are thus denied an important source of resilience.
-All that remains are the communal sacramental celebrations of reconciliation and anointing of the sick, which, however, women cannot lead, but can only help to organise.
+The victims are thus denied an important source of resilience: There is no space in which women hold the sacramental celebrations of reconciliation and the anointing of the sick.